 Dr Nashwa Ismail

-My parallel professional career is Microsoft Certified Trainer (MCT) in Network and Database.
-This nature of job encourages me to research in-depth about TEL in sense of how tutors can help their students' motivation, engagement and satisfaction; and to produce enterprising graduates with the skills required to compete in the job market.
+Besides, she has a parallel technical career since 2005 as Microsoft Certified Trainer (MCT), Microsoft Certified Educator (MCE) and qualified Training assessor Assessment and Quality Assurance (TAQA).
+She has delivered a wide range of programs to technical audiences.
+This technical background encourages Dr. Ismail to research in-depth about TEL in sense of how tutors can help their students' motivation, engagement and satisfaction; and to produce enterprising graduates with the skills required to compete in the job market.

-In the OU, Dr. Ismail was Research and Enterprise Fellow in the Institute for Educational Technology within the Open University’s Centre for Policing Research and Learning. her role implies generating and developing research ideas that reflect the aims of the Centre.
+In the OU, Dr. Ismail was a Lecturer in Research Career Development where her role was to contribute to support the academic development and to develop a profile of research commensurate with early-career researchers.
+Before this role, she was Research and Enterprise Fellow in the Institute for Educational Technology within the Open University’s Centre for Policing Research and Learning. her role implies generating and developing research ideas that reflect the aims of the Centre.
 She worked collaboratively with academics and practitioners associated with the Centre and other IET initiatives.

 Before joining the OU, Ismail was a Research Fellow in the University of Bath, Department of Education.
 She worked in a qualitative comparative research project in Malaysia and Indonesia funded by the Head Foundation.
 The project title is “Leading School Turnaround and Improvement in Malaysia and Indonesia”.
 To pursue her work, she used extensively NVivo and Atlas.ti, as Computer Assisted Qualitative Data Analysis packages.